CodeShadowing95/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 string.
 Get the rest of the main string from this 1st occurrence.</br></br>
 6- Chessboard</br>
 7 - Sum of the 2 diagonals of a square matrix of integers</br>
+8 - Set the value of a pointer to a char</br>